CIRDLES/Tripoli/docs/_posts/2022-06-01-welcome-to-tripoli.md

    7) Become and / or recruit people to inherit key roles in the development process.

-   8) Take a leading role in establishing our industrial-academic oversight board that is envisioned as a vehicle to establish sustainability and maintenance plans for the Tripoli product.
+   8) Take a leading role in establishing our industrial-academic [Oversight Board](../../../../oversight_board.html) that is envisioned as a vehicle to establish sustainability and maintenance plans for the Tripoli product.